Bomber Command Museum of Canada

 The Bomber Command Museum of Canada, formerly the Nanton Lancaster Society Museum, is an aviation museum in Nanton, Alberta.
-The museum opened in 1986 and was founded to protect and restore Avro Lancaster FM159, one of only 17 remaining in the world.
+The museum opened in 1986 and was founded to protect and restore Avro Lancaster FM159, one of 17 remaining Lancasters in the world, two of which are flying and two are taxi only.
 It has since grown to include a large collection of aircraft, many of which were used during the War by the British Commonwealth Air Training Plan.
-A virtual tour of the museum is available HERE.

 History

 The Nanton Lancaster Society was formed in 1985 with the mission of preserving the town's Avro Lancaster, which had been on outdoor display since 1960.
 The following year, the society officially began displaying the aircraft as a museum.
 In 1991 the NLS completed a building to house the plane, and throughout the 1990s the museum acquired a large collection of aircraft to complement the Lancaster.
 Following the opening of the original building, the museum has expanded in 1998, 2002, and 2007.
 The museum includes a library, archive, and restoration shop.
 It is presently working to add second hangar for its collection.

-Since 1986, the museum's Lancaster has undergone a full restoration, and all four engines are operational, and the aircraft can taxi under it;s own power, one of only 4 similar Lancasters in the world.
+Since 1986, the museum's Lancaster has undergone a full restoration, and all four engines are operational, and the aircraft can taxi under its own power, one of only 4 similar Lancasters in the world.
 The Society elected to restore the aircraft using the livery of Lancaster FM-159 (F2-T) "T for Tommy," the Lancaster in which Ian Bazalgette was killed on 4 August 1944.
 In 1990 the Society held a dedication ceremony for the aircraft.
 Among attendees were Mrs. Ethel Broderick, Ian's sister, F2-T crew members Chuck Godfrey and George Turner, as well as 407 Squadron's commanding officer, Colonel Terry Chester.

 In 2005 the museum dedicated its Bomber Command Memorial, and in 2010 changed its name to the Bomber Command Museum of Canada.
-In addition to its airplanes and vehicles, the museum has an extensive collection of engines, art, and other related objects.
+Now a nationally recognized museum working with other aviation museums in Alberta and Canada and hosting members of the Royal Canadian Air Force in recognizing the contribution of Canadian airmen and women during and after the second world war.
+In addition to its airplanes and vehicles, the museum has an extensive collection of engines, a significant collection of nose art pieces and documentation, and other related objects.

+The museum acquired a Cessna UC-78 in 2018.